Hurricane Agatha sets May record, then weakens over Mexico

 The storm hit Oaxaca state Monday afternoon as a strong Category 2 hurricane with maximum sustained winds of 105 mph (165kph), then quickly lost power as it moved inland over the mountainous interior.

-Agatha was downgraded to a tropical depression by Tuesday morning, with sustained winds down to 35 mph (55 kph).
+Remnants of Agatha were moving northeast Tuesday into Veracruz state, with sustained winds down to 30 mph (45 kph).
 The U.S. National Hurricane Center said the storm should dissipate by the evening, but warned that the system’s heavy rains still posed a threat of dangerous floods for Mexico’s southern states.

-Oaxaca state’s emergency services office said late Monday that it had no reports of deaths.
+Oaxaca Gov. Alejandro Murat told local media that the state’s emergency services office had no reports of deaths.
+Several municipalities near the coast remained without power Tuesday and mudslides blocked a number of the state’s highways.

-Torrential rains and howling winds whipped palm trees and drove tourists and residents into shelters.
-Oaxaca state’s civil defense agency showed families hustling into a shelter in Pochutla and a rock and mud slide that blocked a highway.
+San Isidro del Palmar, only a couple miles inland from the coast, was swamped by the Tonameca river that flows through town.

+“The houses are totally flooded, so they are getting everything out,” Aquino said Monday as he watched his neighbors.
+“There are stores, houses.
+More than anything else, we have to try to save all the good material, because everything else is going to be washed away.”

+The Tonameca’s brown waters reached the windows of parked cars and the minibuses used for local transportation.

-Heavy rain and big waves lashed the beach town of Zipolite, long known for its clothing-optional beach and bohemian vibe.
+Nearby, heavy rain and big waves lashed the beach town of Zipolite Monday, long known for its clothing-optional beach and bohemian vibe.

 “There is a lot of rain and sudden gusts of strong wind,” said Silvia Ranfagni, manager of the Casa Kalmar hotel in Zipolite.
 Ranfagni, who decided to ride out Agatha at the property, said as the storm approached, “You can hear the wind howling.”